Rules for Players, Parents and Rye Ranger Families

 Parent/guardian or coach shall immediately notify Steve Ketchabaw, the Rye Rangers COVID-19 Coordinator.

-Player/coach will not be allowed on ice and must follow Westchester County DOH policy of isolation of 10 days.
+Player/coach will not be allowed on ice and must follow Westchester County DOH policy of isolation.

 Rye Rangers will consult with local health authorities for an appropriate action plan before allowing the player/coach to return to Rye Rangers activities.